ctera/ctera-python-sdk/README.rst

     :target: https://pypi.org/pypi/cterasdk
     :alt: [Latest Release Development Stage]

-A Python SDK for integrating with the CTERA Global File System API.
-Compatible with Python 3.5+.
+The CTERA SDK for Python provides developers with powerful tools to automate the deployment and configuration of the CTERA Global File System, streamline data management tasks, and seamlessly integrate CTERA's global namespace with their applications.

 Documentation
 -------------